GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 of how to discover, evaluate and install software.
-Users are now so familiar with app stores, and the additional information that is provided through app stores such as context about the app, social feedback, ratings etc that we see the app store metaphor emerging in Desktop operating systems including ChromeOS, Mac & Windows.
+Users are now so familiar with app stores, and the additional information that is provided through app stores such as context about the app, social feedback, ratings etc that we see the app store metaphor emerging in Desktop operating systems including ChromeOS, Mac and Windows.

 ## Challenge with today's install surfaces {: #today }

 Today, if a user wants to install a PWA, an infobar and modal overlay appears with minimal information.
-If they do continue to install, the process is over too quickly without giving context to the user.
+If they continue to install, the process is over too quickly without giving context to the user.
 This goes against their expectations of installing apps and can leave them somewhat confused with what has happened.